 Using the components we created earlier, we can also create a a sloped sill.
 Since we have already discussed how to use a symbol molding, for this section, we will instead walk through creating the angled sill as an Architectural Block, which can be added to the Library for use in future plans and exploded to make modifications to the individual solid objects so that there is not mortar left on the outside of one of the brick edges.

 To create an angled sill

-- First, we need to rotate the brick and mortar components at an angle equal to the slope that we eventually want for the sill.
+- First, to rotate the brick and mortar components at an angle equal to the slope that you eventually want for the sill.

 - In order to rotate the polyline solids, we will need to convert each to a solid object.
 Select each of the objects and click the Convert to Solid edit button.

 - Next, select 3D> Create Orthographic View> Cross Section/Elevation from the menu, then click and drag a cross section camera arrow towards the components as shown below.

 - First, select the concrete solid which represents the mortar, then hold down the Control key and click on the solid which represents the brick to group-select them both.
 The Status Bar should reflect "2 objects currently selected" near the lower left.